zdne/zdne-old.org/resume.md

 _**Product manager for PDA, January 2003 — August 2008**_

 Designed and developed the first version of a popular car navigation application.
 Made long-distance routing possible thanks the custom memory allocators I've invented.
 Built a prototype of a bluetooth GPS client and a personal tracking application in Java.

+Enabled the future development of an innovative products in personal and automotive tracking and navigation.

 [MapFactor]: https://www.mapfactor.com/en/